Abbas Gharib: Shifting to social architecture

 The Pritzker Architecture Prize of 2014, awarded to Japanese architect Shigeru Ban, places him among the first to move towards Social architecture and to share the new trends in architectural planning.
 This prompted leading architects to consider the lifestyle of social architecture instead of personal styles.

 For the renovated approach of his Studio in Italy, creativity stands in promoting design solutions able to feed urban regeneration as cultural, inventive, educational, and functional diversities for new languages and lifestyles.
 This avoids repeating mannerist projects and their results, believing that creative solutions are fed by environmental components rather than by designers.

 His role in evolving the method of creative development in the Tenstar Community Association proposes an education that transforms urban regeneration into added value through the interaction of creative disciplines via the development of an integrated set of creative disciplines.
 This added value allows the users of the projects to meet their operational needs in an area renovated with a sustainable long-term economy based on knowledge use (knowledge-based production) rather than on energy dispersion (energy-based production).

 Approach to cinema and music

-As one of the founders of Tenstar Community, a multidisciplinary cultural Association, he is involved with the Association's sectors, such as cinema, music, visual arts, and photography, besides architecture and urban regeneration.
-These involvements include designing workshops and events for these disciplines or being invited as a jury member in film festivals such as San Giò Film Festival and participating in workshops such as the one with Iranian Director Abbas Kiarostami, who was awarded the Tenstar Community Cinematography Prize 2015: "Why Cinema."
+As one of the founders of Tenstar Community, a multidisciplinary cultural Association, he was involved with the Association's sectors, such as cinema, music, visual arts, and photography, besides architecture and urban regeneration.
+These involvements included designing workshops and events for these disciplines or being invited as a jury member in film festivals such as San Giò Film Festival and participating in workshops such as the one with Iranian Director Abbas Kiarostami, who was awarded the Tenstar Community Cinematography Prize 2015: "Why Cinema."